 2. Yosemite Falls

-Our next destination included Yosemite Falls.
-With its waters dropping from a height of 2,425 feet from the top of the upper fall to the base of the lower fall, it’s considered the highest waterfall and one of the main attractions in Yosemite National Park.
+Our next destination was Yosemite Falls.
+With its waters dropping from the height of 2,425 feet from the top of the upper fall to the base of the lower fall, it’s considered the highest waterfall and one of the main attractions in Yosemite National Park.
 Yosemite Falls is a seasonal waterfall.
 Strong and powerful in spring, it almost dries out by August.
 In addition to spectacular view during warmer seasons, spring daytime temperature encourages long hiking near the waterfall.
-The two-miles Yosemite Falls Trail usually takes up to three hours to reach the base of the waterfall and get back to the valley.
+Two-mile Yosemite Falls Trail usually asks for three hours to take you to the base of the waterfall and bring back to the valley.

-Although we traveled to Yosemite in summer, not the best time for hiking or waterfalls chasing, we were determined to see Yosemite Falls.
+Although we traveled to Yosemite in summer – not the best time for the hiking or waterfalls chasing – we were determined to see Yosemite Falls.
 At that point, with no Internet connection and no GPS service, we simply followed other cars.
-This “great” plan worked out pretty well, and within a few minutes we found ourselves in Yosemite Valley, parked in front of Yosemite Falls.
+This “great” plan worked out pretty well, and within a few minutes we found ourselves parked in front of Yosemite Falls in Yosemite Valley,

 What a beautiful view opened in front of us!
-Sentinel Meadow with green and some patches of yellow grass invited all visitors to follow its well trodden paths to the famous waterfall.
-Merced River nearly offered great opportunities for boat riding and kayaking.
-Moreover, the river’s crystal-clear waters charmed and kept all random visitors unwilling to leave its banks.
+Sentinel Meadow with green and some patches of yellow grass invited all the visitors to follow its well-trodden paths to the famous waterfall.
+The Merced River nearby offered great opportunities for boat riding and kayaking.
+Moreover, the river’s crystal-clear waters charmed and kept all random visitors on its banks.